 Normal Cervical Spine X-ray

-Cervical spine is the part of the spine that is present in neck region.
+The cervical spine is the part of the spine that is present in the neck region.
 It is formed by first 7 vertebrae of the spine numbered from C1 to C7.

 The spine begins with C1 vertebra which is also called Atlas.
-Next vertebrae is Axis.
+Next vertebra is Axis.

 Seventh cervical vertebra or C7 is also called vertebra prominens.